CBZ-D-velop/Ansible-Role-Labocbz-Install-Docker/README.md

 * Added support for new CI base
 * Edit all vars with __
 * Tested and validated on Docker DIND
-* Removed docker socket local
+* Removed docker socket local and port

 ## Authors